Anwarvic/anwarvic.github.io/README.md

 # How It works

 In this part, I will try to explain how things work in this repository.
-Let's start by listing the files in this project and what each one does:
+Let's start by listing the files in this project and what each one does.

+## Files

+The following are all the files found in this repository sorted in alphabetical
+order:

 - `css/`: directory containing `main.css` file which contains my preferred styles.
 This file overrides the properties found in `_scss` directory.